csu-hci-projects/SP23-CPR-Resuscitation-Scenario-using-Virtual-Reality/README.md

 All education should be completed for CPR purpose, AED purpose, crisis recognition, preliminary response, CPR process, AED process, and recovery.

 ##### Checkpoint 4:
-04/14/2023- CPR Administration Module:
+04/01/2023- CPR Administration Module Part 1:
-Create the scenario complete with environment setup, initial briefing, victim creation, resource manipulation, audio output, and all relevant measures (timer, step-by-step Q&A analysis, etc.).
+Create the scenario compelete with virtual environment setup and initial briefing.

 ##### Checkpoint 5:
+04/14/2023- CPR Administration Module Part 2:
+Add interaction details such as victim creation, resource manipulation, audio output, and all relevant measures (timer, step-by-step Q&A analysis, etc.).

+##### Checkpoint 6:
 04/21/2023- Post-Module Questionnaire:
 Create post-module questionnaire to acquire participant "overall experience", "new CPR comfort level", and "recommendations for improvement".

-##### Checkpoint 6:
+##### Checkpoint 7:
 05/05/2023- Calculations and Visualizations:
 Finalize all calculations complete with relevant graphs and other metrics such as mean, standard deviation, and assertion about statisical significance.